Is Autism a Stress Adaptation of Neurodivergent Neurotypes?

 The causative theories are: The Epigenetics of Autism proposed by Jane Loke and Jeffrey Craig (Craig 2016), The Three-Hit Model by Donald W. Pfaff (Schaafsma 2017), The Cell Danger Response or Integrated Stress Response Theory by Robert Naviaux (Naviaux 2017), The RAS Model by Alan Packer (Packer 2013), The Intense World Theory by Kamila and Henry Markram (Markram 2010, Autism as a Disorder of High Intelligence by Bernard Crespi (Crespi 2016), The Extreme Male Brain or Assortative Mating by Simon Baron-Cohen (Baron-Cohen 2006), The Broader Autism Phenotype constellations-disability matrix paradigm by TAM MacDonald (TAM MacDonald 2021) and that autism is simply a product of Natural Variation or Social/Cultural Construct as described by Steve Silberman (Silberman 2016).

-The unifying theories, as this theory posits, describes the influence of stress actions and evolutionary adaptation.
+The unifying theories, as this theory posits, describe the influence of stress actions and evolutionary adaptation.
 It further posits that the outliers of society, those that genetically process information differently, also have unique stress sensitivities.
 These sensitivities translate to programmed adaptations that amplify the traits of the BAP.
 A stress adaptation that can amplify certain processes and talents, but also “turns up the dial” generally, concurrently creating the dysfunctional and developmental roadblocks of information and physiological trade-offs.
 When a stress adaptation is imposed upon an individual’s physiology, while it may be an effective coping strategy, it may not reflect the best strategy or even reflect the actual environment (Boersma 2015).
 This particular susceptibility of BAP traits could represent 40-80% of the vulnerability to autism.

 What is meant by s Stress Framework?